yoshegg/rudibugger/docs/user_doc/gui_overview.rst

 RuleLoggingState Icons
 ~~~~~~~~~~~~~~~~~~~~~~

-The modules are represented with file icons and the rules with custom ``CheckBox``es.
+The modules are represented with file icons and the rules with custom CheckBoxes.
 According to the rule logging state, the boxes have different colour:

 ==============  ===============================
 Colour          Rule is...